 This is the data retention policy for the Skyhigh Security Cloud Platform, including all products and components.

 The data retention policy for web access log data is set by Skyhigh Security.
-Collected data is kept in the databases for either 100 or 365 days, depending on the version purchased.
+Collected data is kept in the databases for 100 days.
+Customers can purchase the SSE Data Retention option to restore the data for 365 days.
 It is deleted immediately after this retention period or, prior to this, upon receiving written instruction from a customer.

 The data in the Skyhigh CASB for Shadow IT cloud infrastructure is aggregated on a daily, weekly, and monthly basis.
 Aggregation keeps daily data for 45 days, weekly data for 13 weeks, and monthly data for 14 months.
 Daily data is rolled up to weekly, and weekly is rolled up to monthly.
 Any data older than 14 months is deleted by default.
 Sanctioned data is set at 100 days unless the Skyhigh SSE Data Retention option is purchased which extends the data retention for a full year (10% of the price of the applicable Skyhigh Security Service Edge subscriptions being sold or renewed.
 The 10% applies for all deals $200K or above.
 For deals under $200K, the addon is a flat charge of $20K).

 Skyhigh CASB's data retention policy applies to Sanctioned and Shadow data differently.

 |Sanctioned Data||Shadow Data|

 |100 days||100 days||100 days||100 days||100 days||100 days||13 months||13 weeks||45 days|

 The Sanctioned Data is governed by the total count of incident number per incident type.
 By default, the maximum number of incidents per incident type is 2M.
 If you have purchased the Extended Sanctioned Data Plan, your data retention period for Sanctioned Data is 12 months instead of 100 days, and the maximum number of incidents per incident type is 7M.